Carnot: Energy-Based Verification for LLM Output

 research-program.md(human-written goals) and autonomously designs the next milestone — selecting experiments, ordering dependencies, and writing full conductor-ready prompts. - Repeat.
 The loop runs until a circuit breaker halts it after N consecutive failures.

 In a 50-iteration run with Claude 3.5 Sonnet as the proposer, the loop achieved near-optimal energy on two benchmark functions (DoubleWell: 0.0001, Rosenbrock: 0.0092) before the circuit breaker engaged at iteration 18.
-The research conductor has autonomously completed 11 milestones (160+ experiments) with automatic milestone archival and transition.
+The research conductor now drives a 166-record artifact-backed research archive spanning 2,354 tracked experiment records with automatic milestone archival and transition.

 The energy function serves as the objective judge — no human evaluation or LLM-as-judge is needed.
 This is a key advantage of the EBM paradigm: the mathematics provides ground truth.